zocteam/zoc-tools/01coin-MasternodeGuide.md

 # Prerequisites

-To setup a 01coin masternode, you will needÖ
+To setup a 01coin masternode, you will need‚Ä¶

 + A local computer running a modern version of Windows, Mac or a Debian-based Linux distro such as Ubuntu.
 + A remote server (Virtual Private Server or "VPS") running a headless version of Ubuntu 16.04.